About us

 Our History

-In April 2017, at the outset of the Donald Trump administration, the HAW Steering Committee proposed – and members approved in an email vote – a new policy statement.
-It announced that HAW would seek to integrate our work against the dangers of war abroad with threats to democracy at home by defending civil liberties for all, countering “alternative facts,” and challenging triumphalist militarism in all aspects.
-A newly elected Steering Committee met on June 6, 2017 and voted to change our name to Historians for Peace and Democracy (H-PAD).
+In April 2017, at the outset of the first Trump administration, the HAW Steering Committee proposed – and members approved in an email vote – a new policy statement calling for resistance to the new administration on all fronts.
+It announced that HAW would seek to integrate its work against the dangers of war abroad with threats to democracy at home by defending civil liberties for all, countering “alternative facts,” and challenging triumphalist militarism in all aspects.
+A newly elected Steering Committee met on June 6, 2017, and voted to change the name to Historians for Peace and Democracy (H-PAD).

 Marc Becker teaches Latin American history at Truman State University in Kirksville, Missouri, with a special interest in Indigenous and peasant movements in 20th-century Ecuador.
 Among his books is Contemporary Latin American Revolutions (Rowman & Littlefield, 2022).
 He has been active in H-PAD since its founding as Historians Against the War (HAW) in 2003, and was co-chair of HAW from 2008 to 2017.
 He has managed the organization’s website throughout.